Lucas Hernandez Update: Texas Team Joining Search For 5-Year-Old Kansas Boy Who’s Been Missing For Two Weeks

 — kansasdotcom (@kansasdotcom) March 3, 2018

-Lucas was born December 3, 2012, and is described as being approximately 4-feet in height, and weighing about 60 pounds.
+Lucas was born on December 3, 2012, and is described as being approximately 4 feet in height and weighing about 60 pounds.
 He has brown hair and brown eyes and was last seen wearing a gray shirt with a bear on it, black sweatpants, and white socks.

 Day 13 in the search for 5-year-old Lucas Hernandez: https://t.co/jaq52IjKWS #KAKEnews pic.twitter.com/FQEb5hEtr5